When it comes to traveling in Europe, there are so many great cities to take your pick from that it can be hard to know where to start.

 The Danube river flows through the city, dividing it into two parts: Buda, on the west bank, and Pest, on the east bank.
 Castle Hill, in the hills of Buda, with its Gothic arches, eighteenth-century Baroque houses and cobblestone streets is home to some of the main tourist sights of the city.
 The busier and more commercial Pest has plenty of tourist appeal of its own though: St Stephen’s Basilica, the Opera House, the Terror Museum and the second largest Synagogue in the world are a few of the must visits.

-With a unique, youthful atmosphere, a world-class classical music scene, great night life and, last but not least, an rich offering of natural thermal baths, Budapest is one of Europe’s most delightful and enjoyable cities.
+With a unique, youthful atmosphere, a world-class classical music scene, great nightlife and, last but not least, a rich offering of natural thermal baths, Budapest is one of Europe’s most delightful and enjoyable cities.

 In 1987 Budapest has been added to the UNESCO World Heritage List.